2013 Northumberland County Council election

 Elections to Northumberland County Council were held on 2 May 2013.
 The full council was up for election, with each successful candidate serving a four-year term of office, expiring in 2017.

 The council remained in no overall control with the Labour Party becoming the largest party, holding 32 out of 67 seats on the council.
-Of the remaining 35 seats on the council, the Conservative Party won the 21 seats, the Liberal Democrats won 11 seats and Independents won 3 seats.
+Of the remaining 35 seats on the council, the Conservative Party won 21 seats, the Liberal Democrats won 11 seats and Independents won 3 seats.

 Results

 The overall turnout was 34.03% with a total of 84,949 valid votes cast.
 A total of 726 ballots were rejected.

 Council Composition

 Following the election, the composition of the council was: